Sandhyad3319/cab-fare-calculator-gui/README.md

 # cab-fare-calculator-gui
-A Python GUI-based Cab Fare Calculator with speech recognition.
-Users can select cab types, enter distance, or speak commands to book and calculate fare in real-time.

-This project is a voice-enabled, Tkinter-based cab fare calculator developed in Python.
-It allows users to select from multiple cab types (Standard, Luxury, SUV), input trip distance, or use voice commands to calculate and confirm cab bookings.
-Useful for learning GUI development and integrating speech recognition in Python.
+# 🚖 Online Cab Fare Calculator with Speech Recognition

+This is a simple GUI-based Python application for calculating cab fares based on user input or voice commands.
+The system supports multiple cab types and calculates the fare based on distance.

+---

+## 🧠 Features

+- Tkinter GUI
+- Fare calculation for different cab types:
+  - Standard
+  - Luxury
+  - SUV
+- Speech recognition to book via voice
+- Input validation and user-friendly error handling

+---

+## 🎥 Speech Command Format (Example)